mvn2vec: Preservation and Collaboration in Multi-View Network Embedding

-where $\theta \in [0, 1]$ is a hyperparameter controlling the extend to which model parameters are shared.
+where $\tilde\mbg^v_u \in \mathbb{R}^{D_v}$ and $\theta \in [0, 1]$ is a hyperparameter controlling the extend to which model parameters are shared.
 The greater the value of $\theta$, the more the model enforces parameter sharing and thereby encouraging more \collaboration across different views.
-This design aims at allowing different views to collaborate by passing information via the shared parameters in the embedding learning process.
-That is, the \mtvcon model solves the following optimization problem
+The \mtvcon model solves the following optimization problem